 Evolutionary biology is fundamentally the study of biological diversity, but has been and is currently misused to justify racial superiority and inexcusable atrocities.
 Therefore as evolutionary biologists we should be held particularly accountable for confronting this dynamic, while also celebrating and supporting diversity in our communities as we work towards racial equality.
 In this lab we commit to making a welcoming and supportive environment for all and towards ending systems of oppression and inequality.
 If you would like to get involved click here for a link to a list of local NOLA anti-racist organizations.

 Dr. Kathleen Ferris studies the genetic and phenotypic basis of adaptation and speciation in a closely related group of wildflowers, the Mimulus guttatus species complex.
-The Ferris Lab is currently looking for a post-doctoral scholar to work on NIH funded research, undergrads, 4+1 masters students, +1 masters students, and PhD students!
+The Ferris Lab is currently looking for post-doctoral scholars, undergrads, 4+1 masters students, +1 masters students, and PhD students!
 If you are interested in joining the lab in any capacity please contact Dr. Ferris.
-To apply for the post-doc position click the link below:

 Recently Dr. Ferris published a paper on leaf shape evolution in The American Journal of Botany!